 What is the attendance policy?

-The Accelerated Degree Program adheres to a strict attendance policy.
+The Adult Degree Program adheres to a strict attendance policy.
 As an accredited institution, it's imperative we maintain high standards.
 Our policy states that students cannot miss the first night of class and/or miss more than four hours of cumulative absence in any one course.
 Missing four hours of an accelerated class is equivalent to missing 25% of a traditional class.
 A student who misses four hours or more is dropped from the class and must retake it at another time.
 Because the accelerated format allows few catch-up opportunities for those who miss a class or are excessively tardy, absences should be reserved for true emergencies.